How do I test the speed in Speedify?

 [Connection name] is over Daily/Monthly Limit.

-One of your connections is not being included in the test because it has reached its Daily/Monthly Limit, and because you have Always or Secondary connections available that Speedify is using instead.
-(When a connection is rate limited because it reaches its Daily/Monthly Limit, Speedify only includes the connection in the combined test if there are no Always or Secondary connections.
+One of your connections is not being included in the test because it has reached its Daily/Monthly Limit, and because you have Always or Normal connections available that Speedify is using instead.
+(When a connection is rate limited because it reaches its Daily/Monthly Limit, Speedify only includes the connection in the combined test if there are no Always or Normal connections.
 Speedify will never run individual tests on Rate Limited connections.)

 [Connection name] is disabled.